nirtamir2/talks/2025-06-26/src/slides.md

 [click]
 After handling, NetworkError and ValidationError are gone from the type.
 We're left with only BadRequestError.
-The type guides us to handle what's left.

 [click]
 We can't forget or ignore errors - they're right there in the signature.
-The compiler won't let us.
 -->

 ---